Dominion (manga): Phantom of the Audience

 An omake (or short story) titled "Dominion: Phantom of the Audience" was originally published as part of a "Special Graphix Dominion" ComiComi special issue in 1988.
-Seishinsha collected it in the Dominion F volume with a reprint of the original manga on January 27, 1993 and in North America it was published by Dark Horse Comics on March 1, 1994.
+Seishinsha collected it in the Dominion F volume with a reprint of the original manga on January 27, 1993, and in North America it was published by Dark Horse Comics on March 1, 1994.
 It involves a fictional sport called "Smartball" and features Leona and the rest of the Tank Police crew.

 Dominion Conflict One: No More Noise

-Dominion Conflict One: No More Noise (ドミニオン, Dominion Konfurikuto) by Masamune Shirow was originally published in the Comic Gaia magazine in 1992 and 1993, and one collected volume was published on February 21, 1995 by Seishinsha and in North America in March 1997 by Dark Horse Comics.
+Dominion Conflict One: No More Noise (ドミニオン, Dominion Konfurikuto) was originally published in the Comic Gaia magazine in 1992 and 1993, and one collected volume was published on February 21, 1995, by Seishinsha and in North America in March 1997 by Dark Horse Comics.
 It is not considered to be part of the same continuity as the original stories.

 While the story revolves around Leona Ozaki and the members of the Newport Tank Police, and Conflict One contains some of the same elements as in the original stories, other aspects have been downplayed, altered, or completely removed.
 Originally planning four Conflict series, Shirow has placed Dominion on hold while he worked on other projects.
 These included the various Ghost in the Shell anime and Man-Machine Interface.
 Conflict Two, originally planned for 1997, has yet to be published.